MOHAMEDZAYEDSCU/OBSIDIAN/CATReloaded/LV1/HTML_Crash_Course.md

 >>- it is for the html 5 version used in the website
 >>- there were a different versions of html types with a different doctype forms.
 >---
+>>[!bug]- Meta Data :
+>>- These tags are important for ensuring that your webpage is displayed correctly across different devices and browsers.
+>---
 >>[!success]- Head:
 >>- `<head>      </head>`
 >>---